 US Department of Energy

-Energy Efficiency and Renewable Energy -- Federal office that invests in clean energy technologies that strengthen the economy, protect the environment, and reduce dependence on foreign oil.
+--Office of Energy Efficiency and Renewable Energy -- Federal office that invests in clean energy technologies that strengthen the economy, protect the environment, and reduce dependence on foreign oil.
 Programs include the Building Energy Codes Program, the Industrial Technologies Program, the Weatherization Assistance Program, and the Alternative Fuels and Advanced Vehicles Data Center among others.